shoxadomokai/space-explorer/README.md

 The link corresponding to the first section remains highlighted event when the user is over the header element

+## To-Do

-- [ ] Fix the issue mentioned above
+- [ ] Fix the issue with the first link staying highlighted